2007–08 Detroit Red Wings season

 Three Red Wings players represented the West at the 56th National Hockey League All-Star Game in Atlanta, Georgia.
 Goaltender Chris Osgood along with defenceman Nicklas Lidstrom and center Pavel Datsyuk were starters in the game.
 The Western Conference team was coached by Detroit Red Wings head coach Mike Babcock.

+As of 2025, this is the most recent season that a Presidents' Trophy winner went on to also win the Stanley Cup in a full 82-game season, and the only time it has happened since the implementation of a salary cap as a result of the 2004–05 NHL lockout.

 Regular season

 The Red Wings had the best goaltending in the League, allowing only 179 goals (excluding five shootout goals).